HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/CDINLINE.md

 ```
 #include <editods.h>
 ```

+**Definition :**

+typedef struct
+ {
+ WSIG Header;
+ WORD wDatalength;
+ DWORD dwFlags;
+ DWORD dwReserved[4];
+ } CDINLINE;

 **Description :**

 This CD Record gives information pertaining to shared resources and/or shared code in a form.
 A CDINLINE record may be preceded by a CDBEGINRECORD and followed by a CDRESOURCE and then a CDENDRECORD.
-The fields in this record are:
+The fields in this record are:<br>

-Header - Signature and Length of this CD record. wDatalength - Reserved for future use.
-Must be zero. dwFlags - see INLINE_FLAG_xxx dwReserved[4] - Reserved for future use.
+<ul>Header - Signature and Length of this CD record.<br>
+wDatalength - Reserved for future use.
+Must be zero. <br>
+dwFlags - see INLINE_FLAG_xxx<br>
+dwReserved[4] - Reserved for future use.</ul>

 **See Also :**